andybuit/python_lambdas/README.md

 ## Overview

-The PSN Partner Emulator provides a collection of independent serverless microservices:
+The PSN Partner Emulator provides a collection of independent serverless microservices deployed as **Docker container images**:

 - **IDP API**: Identity Provider emulation for authentication and token management
 - **Player Account API**: Player account management and statistics tracking
-- **Serverless Architecture**: AWS Lambda functions with API Gateway
+- **Docker-Based Architecture**: Lambda functions deployed as container images with isolated dependencies
 - **Independent Services**: Each Lambda can be developed, tested, and deployed independently

 ## Architecture